ndk123-web/ndk-rpc-cluster/Readme.md

 ## 🚀 Features

-- **🔄 Auto Replica Creation** - Automatic Replica Creation if in 10 seconds more than 2000 req came with respect to number of replicas
+- **🔄 Auto Replica Creation** - Automatic Replica Creation if in 10 seconds more than threashold req came with respect to number of replicas
+- **⚡ Threashold** - You can manually set threashold , default is 2000
 - **🔄 Load Balancing** - Round-robin distribution across replicas
 - **⚡ Fault Tolerance** - Automatic retry mechanisms and failover
 - **🔍 Service Discovery** - Global registry for service management